-On the phone, Geneviève apologized that she couldn’t be at the airport this time round and that’s because she was confused.
+On the phone, Geneviève apologised that she couldn’t be at the airport this time round and that’s because she was confused.
 She was quite open and honest about it.

 She needed him safely at the Lodge for a few days, Francine was fine with that.
-She’d then have to think out many issues in her mind and might then appear, maybe not.
+She, Geneviève, had to think out many issues in her mind and might then appear, might not.
 Would he forgive her for being so capricious?
 Would he understand if her answer was not that which he’d hoped for?